Your Trusted Pediatric Dentist

 Too many of our adult patients tell us about the fear and pain they associate with their childhood dental visits.
 Years later, these memories can still create very real anxiety and lead to avoidance of the dentist.

-When it comes to our smallest patients, we want to set the stage for a lifetime of dental health by being your pediatric dentist.
+When it comes to our smallest patients, we want to set the stage for a lifetime of dental health by providing pediatric dentistry.
 Since people are more likely to remember a traumatic experience than a routine one, our goal is to create a “forgettable” visit for each child—and an unforgettable experience for the parents.
 Prepare for your child’s dentist appointment by checking out our What to Expect page, and take a look at some common questions below.

 Cavities & Cleanings: